mkreher13/MCfeedback/README.md

 Initially creates OpenMC geometry for fuel pin and surrounding water with multipole data.
 Each cell has its own temperature.
 Updates temperature in each cell and runs the OpenMC.
-Future work: run only one batch at a time. (insert source that says convergence is achieved this way)
+Future work: run only one batch at a time. (insert source that says convergence is achieved this way) Future work: add power tally (fission q recoverable).
+Note that this tally accounts for incoming neutron energy and fissioning isotope.
+This tally assumes that all energy is deposited in the fuel.

 Project context:
 Exascale, fast running TH surrogate model.
 This serves as the initial conditions to figure out the best iteration before doing the expensive CFD.